northeastern-rc/rc-public-documentation/docs/source/runningjobs/recurringjobs.md

 ## Cron syntax

 Crontab's syntax is specified in five columns, which specify minutes, hours, days of the month, months, and days of the week.
-If you're new to crontab, it may be easiest to use a helper application to generate your cron date fields.
+If you're new to crontab, using a helper application to generate your cron date fields may be easiest.
 Two popular options are [crontab-generator] and [cronhub.io].
-Alternatively, you can use shorthand syntax such as `@hourly`, `@daily`, `@weekly`, `@monthly`, and `@yearly` instead of the five separate columns.
+Alternatively, use shorthand syntax such as `@hourly`, `@daily`, `@weekly`, `@monthly`, and `@yearly` instead of the five columns.

 ## What to Run